carpentries/instructor-training/episodes/09-mindset.md

 ### Becoming a lifelong learner

 Surviving the job market nowadays requires the ability to be a lifelong learner, in order to learn and adapt to new skills that may be required by employers.
-Lifelong learners are capable of what Cal Newport calls "[deep work](http://calnewport.com/books/deep-work/)": defined as the "ability to focus intensely on cognitively demanding tasks".
+Many of these positions can be described as Knowledge Work, work that requires ["non-routine" problem solving](http://doi.wiley.com/10.1002/kpm.378).
+Knowledge workers need to be capable of what Cal Newport calls "[deep work](http://calnewport.com/books/deep-work/)": defined as the "ability to focus intensely on cognitively demanding tasks".

 Lifelong learning arises from those who have the growth mindset.
 Both grit and [curiosity](http://blog.udacity.com/2017/02/grit-yes-curiosity.html) have been identified as [success factors in lifelong learning](http://www.enterrasolutions.com/lifelong-learners-embrace-curiosity-grit/).
 Often, the process of learning is a difficult journey.
 By modeling "gritty" behavior and how it has helped us achieve long-term goals, we can foster a "learn-it-all" rather than a "know-it-all" attitude in students.